 - Progress made against the objectives specified in 'Development Matters' and the age related expectations or the National Curriculum.

-- Where necessary progress is measured the objectives as laid out in P Scales.
+- Where necessary progress is measured using the objectives as laid out in P Scales.

 - Standardised screening, assessments for specific learning difficulties, and assessment tools